 Compare bottled gas suppliers in New Zealand at Canstar Blue.
-Genesis, Rockgas and Elgas were compared on Overall Satisfaction, Bill and Cost Clarity, Customer Service, Tools & Advice and Value for Money.
+Rockgas, Genesis Energy, Mercury and Elgas were compared on Overall Satisfaction, Bill and Cost Clarity, Customer Service, Tools & Advice and Value for Money.

 See our Ratings Methodology.

-Genesis delivers gas and customer satisfaction, rated the No.1 supplier of bottled gas by Kiwi consumers.
+Rockgas delivers gas and customer satisfaction, rated the No.1 supplier of bottled gas by Kiwi consumers for the second year in a row.

 Our review compares bottled gas suppliers on customer satisfaction, so you can discover what other Kiwis think about our bottled gas retailers before you make your own choice.
 Think of it like asking hundreds of your closest friends which bottled gas suppliers they think deliver the best value and service!